mieko/mieko.dev/_posts/2016-09-25-systemd-im-totally-sold.md

 I could literally never touch the init system and get by fine not caring.
 On servers, I'm using for really useful stuff constantly.

 I don't give a shit about what it does on a desktop.
-I do know that I'd trade a decent amount of niceties on macOS to get systemd instead of the "can't force myself to clutter my thoughts with this" launchd[^launchd].
+I don't care about startup time: we kill and image nodes 5x as often as we reboot them.
+From a manageability standpoint, though, I do know that I'd trade a decent amount of niceties on macOS to get systemd instead of the "can't force myself to clutter my thoughts with this" launchd[^launchd].

 [^launchd]:
     Please don't bring launchd into the BSDs.
 There, we need something